sandstorm-io/sandstorm-website/_posts/2016-08-09-collections-app.md

 ### Powerbox makes it possible

-The fact that we have implemented collections *as an app* may come as a surprise.
-Indeed, the notion of a collection might seem fundamental enough to deserve being baked-in as a core feature of Sandstorm.
+The fact that we have implemented collections *as an app* may come as a surprise, since the notion of a collection might seem fundamental enough to deserve being baked-in as a core feature of Sandstorm.
 However, Sandstorm bakes in an even more fundamental notion: the idea that grains can refer to and coordinate with one another.
-The embodiment of this idea is the [powerbox](/how-it-works#powerbox), an interface
---- mediated and auditable by the user --- through which grains can exchange capabilities.
+The embodiment of this idea is the [powerbox](/how-it-works#powerbox), an interface --- mediated and auditable by the user --- through which grains can exchange capabilities.

 When you click the "Add grain" button in a collection, the collection in fact initiates a powerbox request.
 Sandstorm then asks you, the user, to choose a grain with which to fulfill the request.